YunoHost-Apps/owncloud_ynh/README.md

 In addition to ownCloud core features, the following are made available with this package:

- * Integrate with YunoHost users and SSO - i.e. logout button
+ * Integrate with YunoHost users and SSO - i logout button
  * Allow one user to be the administrator (set at the installation)
  * Optionally access the user home folder from ownCloud files (set at the installation)
- * Serve `/.well-known` paths for CalDAV and CardDAV on the domain only if it's not already served - i.e. by Baïkal
+ * Serve `/.well-known` paths for CalDAV and CardDAV on the domain only if it's not already served - i by Baïkal

 ## Limitations